How to create a KPI dashboard

 - Client management (if you’re building for your customers)

-You absolutely can build an effective KPI dashboard in Excel.
+You absolutely can build an effective KPI dashboard in PowerPoint or Excel.
 The challenge comes later on when you want to update the data on that dashboard.
 At the end of the day, KPI dashboards ought to save you time and effort when creating and distributing reports.

 Gathering your key data points